Riliumph/til/英語/五冠奪取講座/Step3_TOEIC900.md

 Immediately after he searched the murder suspect, the policeman started to seek for the stolen car in question.

-The Japanese implicit assumption of separateness, cultural and racial, is a fact of everyday existence the awareness of it dimisishes only in rare cases between aliens and Japanese who have lived closely.
+The Japanese implicit assumption of separateness, cultural and racial, is a fact of everyday existence the awareness of it diminishes only in rare cases between aliens and Japanese who have lived closely.

 The leaders of North and South Korea reached broad agreement on Wednesday aimed at easing half of a century of Cold War tensions on the divided peninsula.